 Firewood is an expensive commodity.
 So, if you have a fallen tree at your residence, you might want to cut them into chunks to become firewood for your fireplace.
 You can also sell them or use them for your backyard campfire ventures.

 Some varieties of trees are strong and sturdy enough to serve as furniture.
-Mature trees like cherry, walnut, and redwood that are still in good condition can be cut into lumber and be turned into pieces of wooden furniture.
+Mature trees like cherry, walnut, and redwood, still in good condition, can be cut into lumber and turned into wooden furniture pieces.
 They can also be saved for later use in wood crafts and projects.

 Fallen trees on the ground seem disastrous.
 However, you can change that idea upside down by upcycling tree trunks and branches.
 You can transform these tree parts into valuable statement pieces for your garden landscape.

-A tree trunk can be turned into a wooden bench, stumps could serve as a table stand or seats, and large tree limbs can become rustic fence additions for a more appealing and eye-catching garden.
+A tree trunk can be turned into a wooden bench, stumps can serve as table stands or seats, and large tree limbs can become rustic fence additions for a more attractive and eye-catching garden.

 How to Properly Dispose of a Fallen Tree

-In case you just want to get rid of the fallen tree in your yard, here are a few steps you can do to properly dispose of it.
+If you want to get rid of the fallen tree in your yard, here are a few steps to dispose of it properly.

-Trees are considered green or yard-waste.
-So, before you ready them for disposal, make sure first that your area has a yard-waste recovery facility.
-Then, you can hire a truck or a dumpster to collect the massive chunk of a tree in your yard, and then you can clean up the leftover tree debris such as the leaves, branches, and twigs.
+Trees are considered green or yard waste.
+So, before you ready them for disposal, ensure that your area has a yard-waste recovery facility.
+Then, you can hire a truck or a dumpster to collect the massive chunk of a tree in your yard, and then you can clean up the leftover tree debris, such as the leaves, branches, and twigs.

 Disposing of a fallen tree is an arduous and hazardous task.
-Trees are heavy and big, so carrying them on your own would be difficult and even impossible.
+Trees are heavy and big, so carrying them alone would be difficult.
 Thus, doing the job yourself may not be a good idea.

-At Trees Down Under, we understand the difficulties and risks involved in the removal of a fallen tree.
+At Trees Down Under, we understand the difficulties and risks of removing a fallen tree.
 That’s why we are here to take all the hassles and dangers of cutting the tree, carrying it, and transporting it away from you.
-With over 30 years of service in Sydney, not once did we fail to meet the standards of quality, efficient, and safe tree removal services.
+With over 30 years of service in Sydney, not once did we fail to meet the standards of quality, efficient, and safe Sydney tree removal services.

 Our team of reliable and qualified tree fellers can handle trees of any size in your area.
 We also provide 24-hour emergency tree removal services across Sydney.
-Feel free to call us anytime at 0475 463 597 to get a free quote.
+Feel free to call us anytime at 0475 463 597 for a free quote.